|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Assigned to the 5th Air Force, 58th Fighter Group, 69th Fighter Squadron.
 Nicknamed "The Golden Gopher".

-On May 18, 1944 took off from Saidor Airfield leading a strafing mission against Wewak.
-Over the target, hit by anti-aircraft fire and set the aircraft on fire.
-Climbing upward, McMullen bailed out at only 250' and his parachute only made one swing before he hit the ground.
-Fellow pilots in his squadron saw him land successful and take cover in the jungle, and noted his position near Sani village, about 12 miles from the mouth of the Ramu River.
+On May 18, 1944 took off from Saidor Airfield piloted by Captain Harry L. McMullen leading a strafing mission against Wewak.
+Over the target, hit by anti-aircraft fire that set this aircraft on fire.
+Climbing, McMullen bailed out at roughly 250' and his parachute only made one swing before he hit the ground.
+Fellow pilots in his squadron saw him land successful and take cover in the jungle, and noted his position as near Sani village, roughly 12 miles from the mouth of the Ramu River.

 Fate of the Pilot

-The next day, an L-5 piloted by a member of the 69th Fighter Squadron located McMullen who had used his parachute to indicate his position at the edge of a clearing.
-The L-5 dropped an M-1 carbine, ammunition, machete, food, medical supplies, blankets and letters from his girlfriend at home.
+The next day, an L-5 piloted by a member of the 69th Fighter Squadron located McMullen who had laid out his parachute to indicate his position at the edge of a clearing.
+Next, an L-5 from the 25th Liaison Squadron dropped an M-1 carbine, ammunition, machete, food, medical supplies, blankets and even letters from his girlfriend at home.
+Over the next eleven days, McMullen worked to clear a small landing ground so he could be rescued.

-Eleven days later, L-5 piloted by Lt.
-Guy Johnson landed in a kunai grass covered clearing, but was unable to take off.
-Together, Johnson and McMullen worked for two day to clear a runway in the grass.
-On May 31, the L-5 attempted to take off twice but was unable to get airborne until the third try and returned to base.
+On May 30, 1944 L-5 piloted by Lt.
+Guy Johnson from the 25th Liaison Squadron landed in a kunai grass covered clearing, but was unable to take off.
+Together, Johnson and McMullen worked for two days to clear the grass into a larger runway that was dubbed McMullen Strip in honor of Captain Harry L. McMullen.
+On May 31, 1944 the L-5 attempted to take off twice but was unable to get airborne until the third try and returned to base.

 USAAF Status Card P-47D 42-75239